paulbradshaw/osint/linkedin.md

 **[Profile viewing options](https://www.linkedin.com/me/profile-views/urn:li:wvmp:summary/)** allow you to switch to a **Private mode** when looking at other profiles so others don't know you looked: find this on the homepage, upper right after clicking *[Who's viewed my profile](https://www.linkedin.com/me/profile-views/urn:li:wvmp:summary/)*

+You can find these by clicking on 'Me' in the upper menu, selecting *Settings and privacy*, then [switching to the *Privacy* tab](https://www.linkedin.com/psettings/privacy).
+Scroll down to *How others see your LinkedIn activity* and change the settings there.

 ## Advanced search

 *Clear any filters across the top first*